SAP-samples/datahub-integration-examples/README.md

 This repository contains example operators, pipelines and dockerfiles for [SAP Data Hub](https://www.sap.com/products/data-hub.html)  showing how to connect to different sources or how to perform certain tasks.

+Before you start with the examples, please make sure that:

+- You are familiar with the basic concepts of SAP Data Hub Modeling such Pipelines (Graphs), Operators and Dockerfiles.
+For more information, you may refer to the Modeling Guide for SAP Data Hub that is available on the SAP Help Portal (https://help.sap.com/viewer/p/SAP_DATA_HUB).
+- You are familiar with the basic concepts of Docker (https://docs.docker.com/get-started/) and Kubernetes (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ## Requirements

 In order to be able to deploy and run the examples, the following requirements need to be fulfilled: